 Following six weeks and one day (43 days) after the Conditional Order is granted you can apply for a Final Order to finalise the divorce or dissolution.
 The Final Order is the last legal document in the divorce or dissolution process, and it is the document that formally ends your marriage or civil partnership.
 Once a Final Order is made you are no longer married or in the civil partnership.

-Can a divorce or dissolution be stopped once proceedings are started?
+Can no fault divorce or dissolution proceedings be stopped once started?

 Even after a Conditional Order has been granted, a divorce or dissolution can be stopped.
 It is possible to withdraw an application for divorce/dissolution and an application for a Conditional Order.